aksharnow/assignment-instructions/README.md

 Hello Team,

-I am frontend trainer and  I get a lot of assignments on daily basis to complete, I am kinda not finding time and looking to build a team who can help to deliver assignments on time, your payment will be taken care of immediately once I like  the assignment(Some times I will work along with you to complete them on time and you will be still paid for it), you can check my portfolio and my projects here http://www.belvikram.com
+I am frontend trainer and  I get a lot of assignments on daily basis to complete, I am kinda not finding time and looking to build a team who can help to deliver assignments on time, your payment will be taken care of immediately after the completion of assignment(Some times I will work along with you to complete them on time and you will be still paid for it), you can check my portfolio and my projects here http://www.belvikram.com

 I will be paying in INR , Approx 1000 to 2000 per assignment depending amount of work needed.